Kirito (Sword Art Online): Sword Art Online

-As the main protagonist of Sword Art Online, Kazuto "Kirito" Kirigaya, is one of 1,000 testers in the previous closed beta of Sword Art Online (SAO), a Massively Multiplayer Online Role-Playing Game played with a virtual reality headset, known as the NerveGear.
+Kazuto "Kirito" Kirigaya was one of 1,000 testers in the previous closed beta of Sword Art Online (SAO), a virtual reality massively multiplayer online role-playing game (VRMMORPG) played with a VR headset, known as the NerveGear.
 The helmet stimulates the user's five senses via their brain, allowing players to experience and control their in-game characters with their minds.
-He later joins the official version of the game where he becomes one of the 10,000 players to log into the game on opening.
-The players only discover that they are unable to log out and leave the game.
-Kayaba, the games creator, appears and tells the players that they must beat the game to escape.
-Aincrad, a steel castle which is the setting of SAO, has 100 floors, which need to be climbed and completed to finish the game.
+He later joins the official version of the game where he becomes one of the 10,000 players to log into the game on its opening.
+The players only discover that they are unable to log out and are trapped in the game.
+Akihiko Kayaba, the game's creator, appears and tells the players that they must beat the game to escape.
+Aincrad, a steel castle and the setting of SAO, has 100 floors that need to be climbed and completed to finish the game.
 Those who suffer in-game deaths or forcibly remove the NerveGear will suffer real-life deaths.

-With the advantage of previous VR gaming experience and a drive to protect other beta testers from discrimination, he isolates himself from the greater groups and plays the game alone, bearing the mantle of "beater", a portmanteau of "beta tester" and "cheater".
-As the players progress through the game Kirito eventually befriends a young girl named Asuna Yuuki, forming a relationship with and later marrying her in-game.
-After the duo discover the identity of Kayaba's secret ID, who was playing as the leader of the guild Asuna joined in, they confront and destroy him, freeing themselves and the other players from the game.